nhsconnect/national-authentication/pages/Introduction/Intro_Digitalsignature.md

 sidebar: overview_sidebar
 permalink: Intro_Digitalsignature.html
 toc: true
-summary: A brief introduction to the Digital Signature Service within NHS Identity Service.
+summary: A brief introduction to the Digital Signature Service within NHS Identity
 ---
 For a long time, transactional e-services have been designed for typical end-user devices such as desktop computers and laptops.
 Accordingly, existing digital signature solutions are tailored to the characteristics of these devices as well.
 This applies to smart card and USB token-based solutions.
 These traditional signature solutions implicitly assume that the user accesses e-services from a desktop or laptop computer and in addition uses a smart card or token to create any required digital signatures.
 This assumption is not valid any longer.
 During the past few years, smartphones, tablets and other mobile end-user devices have started to replace desktop and laptops computers.